JetBrains/intellij-sdk-docs/basic_topics/project_structure.md

 #### Library

-A _library_ is an archive of compiled code (such as JAR files) that your modules depend on. **IntelliJ IDEA** supports three types of libraries:
+A _library_ is an archive of compiled code (such as JAR files) that your modules depend on. **IntelliJ Platform** supports three types of libraries:
 *  **Module Library**: the library classes are visible only in this module and the library information is recorded in the module \**.iml file.
 *  **Project Library**: the library classes are visible within the project and the library information is recorded in the project \**.ipr file or in _.idea/libraries_.
 *  **Global Library**: the library information is recorded in the _applicationLibraries.xml_ file into the _<User Home>/.IntelliJIdea/config/options_ directory.
 Global libraries are similar to project libraries, but are visible for the different projects.